dhinton22/Group-Project/README.md

 ### Project Goal

 Main goal of our project is to create a dashboard to analyse crime patterns in Washington DC.
+The presentation can be found here https://docs.google.com/presentation/d/1mw8nR32yU31KWpRjtfkAfK77qa5F_RMN_7IqjVhvO6o/edit?usp=sharing

 ### Reason why they selected their topic